mirumee/ariadne-codegen/PLUGINS.md

 ## How to implement plugin

-Plugin is a class which inherits from `ariadne_codegen.plugins.base.Plugin`.
-Plugin's instance is created once, at the beginning of `ariadne-codegen` command, with following arguments:
+Plugin is a class extending `ariadne_codegen.plugins.base.Plugin`.

+Plugins are instantiated once, at the beginning of `ariadne-codegen` command, with following arguments:
 - `schema: GraphQLSchema`: parsed graphql schema
-- `config_dict: Dict`: parsed `pyproject.toml` file represented as a dictionary
+- `config_dict: dict`: parsed `pyproject.toml` file represented as a dictionary

-To handle specific hooks class needs to override [base methods](#hooks).
-Not changed methods have no effect on generated code and don't raise `NotImplementedError`.
+To handle specific events custom plugins need to override [hook methods](#hooks) from default `Plugin`.
+Default hook methods from `Plugin` don't implement any logic on their own.

-## Plugins lookup
+## Enabling plugins

+Plugins can be enabled in `ariadne-codegen` by assigning list of strings to `plugins` key in config file.
-Plugin can be provided to `ariadne-codegen` in 2 ways:
+Every element of the list can enable plugins in 2 ways:

 1. Providing full import path to class, eg. `my_package.my_plugins.MyPlugin`.